Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 Title X uses certain terms that have important meanings, including Project, Grantee, Subrecipient, and Service Site:

-Project[52]: Under Title X, a Project refers to the comprehensive set of family planning services and activities supported by a Title X grant, which may include multiple grantees, subrecipients and service sites, and (1) is administered by a grantee and consists of the full network of subrecipients and service sites funded under that grant, (2) can cover a single state, multiple states, or specific regions within a state, depending on the grantee’s scope.
+Under Title X, a “Project” refers to the comprehensive set of family planning services and activities supported by a Title X grant, which may include multiple grantees, subrecipients, and service sites, and:

-Subrecipient[54]: A Subrecipient is an organization or entity that receives Title X funds from a grantee rather than directly from the federal government.
+A “Subrecipient” is an organization or entity that receives Title X funds from a grantee rather than directly from the federal government.
 Subrecipients operate under the supervision of the grantee and are responsible for delivering family planning services in accordance with Title X requirements.
 Subrecipients may include county health departments, community health centers, hospitals, and Planned Parenthood affiliates.

-Service Site[55]: A Service Site is a physical location where Title X-funded family planning services are provided.
+A Service Site is a physical location where Title X-funded family planning services are provided.
 These sites may be operated by grantees or subrecipients and include community health centers, Planned Parenthood clinics, university health centers, and local health departments.

 History

-Title X Indirect Funding of Planned Parenthood
+Title X indirect funding of Planned Parenthood

-- 13 of these grantees are Planned Parenthood entities.
+- 13 grantees were Planned Parenthood entities.

 - Hawaii